House of Hipsters Book Club

 Happy Thanksgiving Eve Day you guys!
 Are you all ready to eat like crazy tomorrow or are you still in the hustle and bustle of it all?
 I’m a little bit of both.
 In a few of my previous posts, I’ve hinted at starting a book club.
 Now, I’m the world’s slowest reader which is why in the past I’ve never joined a book club.
 I felt pressured to meet and chat and talk about the book.
 The book I maybe started, read 7 chapters, and got too busy to finish.
 Work got in the way.
 Kids got in the way.
 Life got in the way.
 I wanted to join a book club with no obligation.
 Just a place where if I wanted to check in, I could.
 So that is what I’ve created here.

 Maybe you’re a super-fast reader like The Boy.
 Maybe you’re just looking for something new to read.
 Maybe you’re a really slow reader like me and always wanted to join a book club but just felt a bit awkward committing to one knowing you’d be a complete and utter failure.
 Well, you’ve found the right spot!

 I’m going to suggest 3 books.
 You can choose to read all 3 or maybe just 1.
-I’ll try to create a book club post once a month, and we can discuss in the comment sections.
-Maybe on like a monthly check-in post.
-What do you guys think?
+I’ll try to create a book club post once a month, and we can discuss it in the comment sections.
+Maybe with a monthly check-in post.
+What do you think?

 So what do you guys think?
-Do one of these books interest you?
-Does a no pressure, no obligation book club interest you?
+Does one of these books interest you?
+Does a no-pressure, no-obligation book club interest you?
 If so, go to your local library or download one of these bad boys to you your Kindle and let’s get into it okay?
 You can either comment here over the next month (so bookmark this page) or wait until our monthly check-in.
 I’ll keep checking the comments here.